jbrucker/currency-converter/README.md

 ## Parsing the Data

 The service response is in JSON (JavaScript Object Notation) format, a standard and widely used data format.
-There are libraries to convert Json to/from Java objects, such as GSON and Jackson.

 For this application the data format is quite simple, so we can parse it ourselves using the *regular expression* classes included in the JDK.